 Those holes can get large enough for a full-size rat to squeeze through and will give it access to soft plastic panels or interior carpets that would serve as food and nesting material.
 You may never see the rat itself because it will leave the premises during the day and scavenge for food.

 Check lights could also indirectly tell you that you have mice or rats living in your car.
 If you are not familiar with the most common check lights, you can see them here.
 You can still drive while some of those lights are on, while others indicate you should immediately turn off the engine.
 The problem arises because of rodents chewing wires from your vehicle’s harness.
 This results in the improper operations of some sensors.

 No matter the reason, as soon as you see a critical check light (those are often in red), you should search for the help of a professional mechanic.
 Rodent damage to your wiring can lead to the malfunctioning of important systems.
 This is especially true for modern vehicles, where everything is coordinated by electronics.

 We have already mentioned big holes in metal panels that are a result of neglect and severe corrosion.
 But what if you are a conscientious owner and take good care of your car?
 How can a nasty rodent find its way inside?

 Well, quite easily.
-You may close all doors and windows, you may have no holes in the body panels but you can’t isolate your engine.
-After all, it needs air in order to cool itself and to work properly.
-Very often the engine compartments don’t even have underskirts and are easily reachable from underneath the car.
+You may close all doors and windows, and you may have no holes in the body panels, but you can’t isolate your engine.
+After all, it needs air in order to cool itself and work properly.
+Very often, the engine compartments don’t even have underskirts and are easily reachable from underneath the car.

 depositphotos / By DesignPicsInc